Contents

 The processing options tab controls the settings for both the GAD processing as well as the resulting NCOM.

-The Zero Velocity Updates (ZVU) is a very powerful tool that drastically reduces drift when stationary in GNSS outage, so it's recommended to enable this.
-The speed threshold and packets before activation can be altered, however the default values are recommended.
+Use ZVU (Zero Velocity Updates): The Zero Velocity Updates (ZVU) is a very powerful tool that drastically reduces drift when stationary in GNSS outage, so it is recommended to enable this.
+The speed threshold and packets before activation can be altered, however the default values are also recommended.

 Configuration files

-Default configuration files can be found in the respective folders within the bin folder.
+Default configuration files can be found within the bin folder.

 OxTS-LIO configuration file